hjerpe/ScbClient/README.md

-ScbClient
+## ScbClient
-The goal is to facilitate data querying from the Statistics Sweden (SCB) API.
+Facilitate data querying from the Statistics Sweden (SCB) API.